-Our mission is to Develop Quality Leaders for the Air Force & Space Force and we accomplish this through an integrated training program combining academics, physical fitness, and character development.
-The Air Force Reserve Officer Training Corps has a strong tradition at Iowa State as it stood up its first cadet corps in January of 1949.
+We aim to develop Air and Space Force leaders of character whom we expect to fight and win our Nation’s wars.
+We accomplish this through an integrated training program combining academics, physical fitness, and character development.
+The Air Force Reserve Officer Training Corps has a strong tradition at Iowa State as it established its first cadet corps in January of 1949.
 Since then, we have called the Armory building our home.
-Cyclone Squadron has produced countless top-notch leaders who have made a difference in the world we live in today.
+Detachment 250 has produced countless top-notch leaders who have made a difference in the world we live in today.

 WHAT IS AFROTC?

 Find out more about Detachment 250 by watching the video below.

 FORTE usually starts on the Wednesday before classes begin at ISU.
 The first day starts by helping new AFROTC freshmen move into their dorms and becoming familiar with their new homes.
 Additionally, briefings by the Detachment Commander, FORTE Commander, and an ice cream social, help parents and new Cadets get to know current Cadets, learn more about AFROTC, and get many of their questions answered.

 HOW DO I JOIN?

 Prospective cadets looking to join Detachment 250 have two different paths: direct from high school and already enrolled students at one of our detachment’s universities.

 Because of the nature of the program, most students join the program direct from high school or as a college sophomore.
 Joining as a junior or senior is rare, but those students can contact the Recruiting Officer and schedule an advising session if interested.

 Please see our Joining Detachment 250 page for more information on joining Air Force ROTC and for additional scholarship information.